Prrr: Personal Random Rewards for Blockchain Reporting: Personal Random Rewards for Reporting

+Prrr uses the random string~$S^k$ to assign random values to reports.
+If the randomness was public to both publishers and to the validator, publishers could compute the random values of their reports before publication.
+In the second-price-style reward allocation mechanism, only the highest-value report receives a positive reward; all other reports increase the second-highest value and thus reduce the winner's reward.
+Consequently, a publisher could strategically publish only her highest-value report and withhold the rest, since publishing additional low-value reports does not increase her reward but could decrease it by raising the second-highest value.
+This creates an unfair advantage for publishers generating more reports: They can withhold more reports to further increase their expected rewards compared to publishers generating fewer reports.

-We do not want publishers to know the random string~$S^k$ when publishing their reports, as this could lead to their strategic publication of reports, deviating from the protocol to get higher revenue.
-Therefore, Prrr requires each validator~$V^k$ to use Verifiable Random Functions~(VRFs)~\cite{micali1999verifiable} to generate the private random string $S^k$ for each block $\Includedtx^k$.
+To prevent this strategic withholding and ensure fairness, publishers should not know the random string $S^k$ at the time of publication.
+Nevertheless, validators should know~$S^k$ when deciding which reports to include in the block, as the the inclusion rule will depend on the random values of the reports (\S\ref{sec:mechanism:intuition}).
+To achieve this, Prrr requires each validator~$V^k$ to use Verifiable Random Functions~(VRFs)~\cite{micali1999verifiable} to generate the private random string $S^k$ for each block $\Includedtx^k$.
 Anyone can verify its integrity after publication.